jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Native-Container-Hierarchy-Protocol-SLA.md

 Data persistence is counted by service period.
 One service period is a natural month.
 If it is less than one month, it is not counted as one service period.

-Data Persistence Calculation Formula: container disk with good data per service period/(container disk with good data per service cycle + container disk with data loss per service cycle).
+Data Persistence Calculation Formula: container disk with good data per service period/(container disk with good data per service cycle+container disk with data loss per service cycle).
 That is, for every 10,000 container disks, the probability that the data is not lost is 99.9999999% per month, or only one container disk may have data loss per month.

 **2.8.
 Data Destructibility**